paulkarpenko/us-code-ui/uscode/title-22-foreign-relations-and-intercourse/chapter-038-department-of-state.md

 Subsec. (a)(5).
 Pub.
 L. 101–246, § 113(2), amended introductory provisions generally, substituting “970, or 1028” for “911, 970, 1001, 1028, 1541, 1542, 1543, 1544, 1545, or 1546”.

+#### Termination Date of 2024 Amendment
+Amendment by Pub.
+L. 118–159 to terminate three years after Dec.
+23, 2024, and provisions of law amended by Pub.
+L. 118–159 to be restored as if such amendment had not been enacted, see section 7501(d) of Pub.
+L. 118–159, set out in a Human Trafficking Authority note below.

 #### Construction
 Pub.
 L. 114–323, title IV, § 408(b), Dec.
 16, 2016, 130 Stat.
 1930, provided that: “Nothing in the amendment made by subsection (a) [amending this section] may be construed to limit the investigative authority of any Federal department or agency other than the Department [of State].”

 #### Transfer of Functions
 For transfer of the functions, personnel, assets, and obligations of the United States Secret Service, including the functions of the Secretary of the Treasury relating thereto, to the Secretary of Homeland Security, and for treatment of related references, see sections 381, 551(d), 552(d), and 557 of Title 6, Domestic Security, and the Department of Homeland Security Reorganization Plan of November 25, 2002, as modified, set out as a note under [section 542 of Title 6](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title6-section542&num=0&edition=prelim).

+#### Human Trafficking Authority
+Pub.
+L. 118–159, div.
+G, title LXXV, § 7501, Dec.
+23, 2024, 138 Stat.
+2544, provided that: “(a) In General.—The Secretary [of State] is authorized to investigate transnational violations of chapter 77 of title 18, United States Code, in which part of the offense conduct occurred outside the United States or involved one or more foreign nationals. “(b) Authorities.— [Amended this section.] “(c) Report.—Not later than one year after the date of the enactment of this Act [Dec.
+23, 2024], and annually thereafter for 3 years, the Secretary shall submit to the appropriate committees of Congress a report that includes each of the following:“(1) The number of relevant cases opened and investigated by the Diplomatic Security Service as a result of the additional authorities granted by the amendments made by this section. “(2) The percentage of the cases opened and investigated by the Diplomatic Security Service as a result of the additional authorities granted by the amendments made by this section that were referred for further action, including prosecution. “(3) An assessment of the efficacy of the authorities granted by the amendments made by this section and whether such authorities are sufficient to meaningfully contribute to Department and broader United States Government efforts to prosecute and prevent, where applicable, human trafficking and transnational violations of chapter 77 of title 18, United States Code. “(4) An assessment of whether the resources of the Diplomatic Security Service are sufficient to effectively carry out the objectives of this section. “(d) Sunset.—This section and the amendments made by subsection (b) shall terminate on the date that is three years after the date of the enactment of this Act [Dec.
+23, 2024], and the provisions of law amended by such amendments shall be restored as if such amendments had not been enacted. “(e) Appropriate Committees of Congress Defined.—In this section, the term ‘appropriate committees of Congress’ means—“(1) the Committee on Foreign Relations, the Committee on Judiciary, and the Committee on Appropriations of the Senate; and “(2) the Committee on Foreign Affairs, the Committee on Judiciary, and the Committee on Appropriations of the House of Representatives.”

 #### Implementation of Search, Seizure, Service, and Arrest Authority
 Pub.
 L. 107–228, div.
 A, title II, § 202(c), Sept.
 30, 2002, 116 Stat.
 1362, provided that: “(1) The authority conferred by paragraphs (2) and (5) of section 37(a) of the State Department Basic Authorities Act of 1956 [[22 U.S.C.
 2709(a)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2709/a/2&num=0&edition=prelim), (5)], as amended by subsection (a), may not be exercised until the date on which the Secretary—“(A) submits the agreement required by subsection (b)(2) of section 37 of such Act [[22 U.S.C.
 2709(b)(2)](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title22-section2709/b/2&num=0&edition=prelim)] to the appropriate congressional committees; and “(B) publishes in the Federal Register a notice that the agreement has been submitted in accordance with the requirements of subparagraph (A). “(2) The authority conferred by paragraphs (2) and (5) of subsection (a) of section 37 of the State Department Basic Authorities Act of 1956, as in effect on the day before the date of the enactment of this Act [Sept.
 30, 2002], may continue to be exercised until the date on which the notice described in paragraph (1)(B) is published in the Federal Register.”